In-person payments still matter during a pandemic. Here’s why kiosks are the best solution.

 It’s important to make services and payment technology available online.
 But it’s equally important to provide safe in-person payment options for people paying bills like property taxes or water, heat, and electricity bills.
 Here’s why payment kiosks are the right solution for utility providers and state and local governments.

 Despite payment center closures, people are still paying in person

 Some of our clients have seen more customers pay by kiosk than ever before.
-One CityBase utility client closed all of its payment centers in March amid the spread of COVID-19, but they maintained access to its network of self-service payment kiosks.
+One CityBase utility client closed all of its payment centers amid the spread of Covid, but they maintained access to its network of self-service payment kiosks.
 Their monthly average kiosk payment volume increased 19% in April from the previous three months — this April spike included 19,700 first-time kiosk users.

 Payment kiosks eliminate person-to-person contact